Open Source Summit Korea

 To upload slides:

-• Log into your OSS Korea speaker profile through Sched.com
+• Log in to your OSS Korea speaker profile through Sched.com

 • Go to your session within Sched